dotswg/dots-requirements/draft-ietf-dots-requirements.md

-: In order for DOTS protocols to remain secure despite advancements in cryptanalysis and traffic analysis, DOTS agents MUST support secure negotiatation of the terms and mechanisms of protocol security, subject to the interoperability and signal message size requirements in
+: In order for DOTS protocols to remain secure despite advancements in cryptanalysis and traffic analysis, DOTS agents MUST support secure negotiation of the terms and mechanisms of protocol security, subject to the interoperability and signal message size requirements in
   {{signal-channel-requirements}}.